Contents

 The financial aspect of birth control is often a hidden barrier in India.
 With many women feeling financial pressure, understanding the cost and coverage options can ease the burden.

-- “Are there any low-cost or government-subsidized birth control methods I should know about?”
+• “Are there any low-cost or government-subsidised birth control methods I should know about?”

 It’s important to explore all options, including affordable public health programs and discounts.
 The doctor can guide you toward the most cost-effective and reliable methods.

 Still have any doubts?
-Book a private consultation and stop suffering in silence.
+Book a private consultation and peace of mind.